Effects of pornography

-The .xxx domain is intended for pornographic material.

-Pornography has been defined as any material in varying forms, including texts, video, photos, or audio that is consumed for sexual satisfaction and arousal of an individual or partnership.
+Pornography can be defined as any material, in any format, including texts, videos, photos, or audio, that is consumed for sexual satisfaction and arousal of an individual or partnership.
 The effects of pornography on individuals or their intimate relationships have been a subject of research.
+Despite a concerted lobbying campaign arguing that pornography has harmful effects, scientific evidence is mixed or inconclusive on the effect of pornography on its users.
 Scholars note that much of the research on the effects of pornography often confuses correlation with causation.